 - She loves to run and play chase with other dogs (Her favorite thing)

 - Occasionally barks if they don’t bite the bait to play (Is she demanding?)

-- Bites on the back of neck (Intensity varies on other dog)
+- Bites on the back of the neck (Intensity varies on another dog)

 - Nips at legs

 - Plays the bite-each-other’s mouth game?

 - Licks other dogs’ faces

 - She sometimes gives the other dogs her toys/chewies (A bribe, perhaps?)

 Thanks in advance!’
 I could use your advice on this one.’
 I know the basics on dog body language but need clarification on the whole play thing.’
 It looks like they both enjoy it, but they play rough to the human eye!